tuesy/redshift-ruby-tutorial/README.md

 * boolean => bool
 * text => varchar(65535)
 * decimal(precision, scale) => decimal(precision, scale)

-* You should also note that the ID column should be of type "bigint".
-Please see the Redshift documentation for more * details.
+Note that the ID column should be of type "bigint".
+Please see the Redshift documentation for more details.
 Here's how we mapped the "users" table for the sample app.

 ![Screenshot](https://13217-presscdn-0-50-pagely.netdna-ssl.com/code/wp-content/uploads/2015/09/redshift-ruby-tutorial_%E2%80%93_analytics_and_schema_rb_%E2%80%94_redshift-ruby-tutorial_and_3__bash.png)